mj1618/codejam2018/1c/README.md

 ### Problem 3 - Ant Stack
 I did this problem next as I figured I might be able to get the small problem set out.

-This one I recognised as a longest increasing subsequence problem, except with a twist.
-I knew I had to implement longest increasing subsequence because the worst case had N as 10^5, meaning the algo was probably O(N log(N)).
+This one I recognised as a longest increasing subsequence problem.
+The worst case had N as 10^5, meaning the algo was probably O(N log(N)).
+LIS is in fact O(N log(N)).
+Luckily I didn't try to implement it as it turns out there is a much better DP solution

 The twist was there was also a condition between the elements - the sum of the rest of the elements had to be a maximum of 6 times the weight of the current element.

-I barely understand longest increasing subsequence, I knew I had no chance of producing the optimal soln to this.
-So I implemented a bruteforce solution that ran fast enough for the small problem set.
+I barely understand LIS, I knew I had no chance of producing the optimal soln to this.
+So I implemented a bruteforce solution (but similar to LIS) that ran fast enough for the small problem set.
 And I was done with this problem pretty soon after that!

+What I didn't realise is that if you look at the problem backwards it becomes far simpler - I think I might have a crack with this view on it and see if I could've got it right by just taking a different view on the problem!

 ### Problem 2 - Lollipop shop